The Tuesday Drownings

 He wasn’t far behind.

-From a glance, he could be any morning swimmer, gliding smoothly across the calm water.
+At first pass, he could be any morning swimmer, gliding smoothly across the calm water.
 Yet every motion—every adjustment—was precise, calibrated to keep him perfectly in her periphery without raising alarm.
 He moved not as though following her, but as if drawn along the same invisible path.

 She hadn’t gone far enough yet.
 Nor deep enough.